NYUAD-IM/artintel/WeeklySchedule.md

 #### Homework (due before start of <a href="#week4.2">Class 4.2</a> on Sept 30</a>)
 - **Create** an "artifact" for your speculative design.
 It could be a product mockup, video, news report, product marketing, etc.
 - **Write** 3-4 paragraphs describing your project and your process
-  - Add a link to your documentation [here](https://docs.google.com/document/d/11C77xkL4QUAe0Xd7HF_WbUwuNblPlE7CFBM_4ZbJUp8/edit?usp=sharing)
+  - Add a link to your documentation in the [Projects Doc](https://docs.google.com/spreadsheets/d/1_eyQ4XfzGKpqMIW7FatoDbHBJSAqyPfrkKcyCI66gbI/edit?usp=sharing)
 - **Prepare** a 5-10 minute presentation to explain your idea.
 You will give your presentation in the next class.